SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

 ## Context-Driven Services Shell Application

+**Note:** The Context-Driven Services Shell Application is for developers who are contributing to the Spartacus library sources.
+In other words, it is only available if you have cloned the Spartacus library sources and are working with a contributor set-up of Spartacus.
+For more information, see [Contributor Setup]({{ site.baseurl }}{% link _pages/contributing/contributor-setup.md %})

 The following steps describe how to run the Context-Driven Services Shell Application:

 1. Run the following command to execute the library builds: